drtychai/research101/README.md

   - I want to do course X, but it [_costs too must_ | _isn't being offered_ | _moves too fast_ | _would be more benificial from self-direction_ | _etc._]
   - I see gap Y in field A, I think I can [_fill it_ | _contribute to it_ | _learn why it is a gap_ | _learn how to teach others about the gap_ | _etc._]
   - I want to pwn this thing, but need/want [_dedicated time_ | _a pwnpartner_ | _hardware-software resources_ | _etc._]

+### Novel vs Applied
+_TODO: Expand on the dichotomoy of Novel v.
+Applied Research_

+- Both are _proper_ research
+- Novel research perspectives often rely more on cutting edge journals and publications
+- Applied research perspectives may rely on cutting edge publications, but often involves more active work by the research in both experimentation and investigation

+### Collaboration
+_TODO: Expand on collaboration in security._

+- value of individual work
+- value of collab/group work

 ## Characteristics of the Ideal Research Topic
 The characteristics of an ideal topic are, to some extent, incompatible: